FitnessKeeper/DEPRECATED-terraform-redis-elasticache/README.md

 This module

 - Creates Redis ElastiCache clusters
-- Create, manage and export a Security group
+- Creates, manages, and exports a security group

 ----------------------
 #### Required